kapelo/stitch-todo-list-test/README.md

        - **Creating Test Data**:
          - Test data will be created by respective QA Engineer on local environment :upside_down_face: based on scenarios and test cases.
        - **Executing Test Cases**:
-         - Test cases will be executed by respective QA Engineer on test environment based on designed scenarios, test cases and test data.
+         - Test cases will be executed by respective QA Engineer on local environment based on designed scenarios, test cases and test data.
          - Test results (Pass/Fail/Blocked) will be updated in test case suite.
        - **Defect Logging and Reporting**: QAs will be logging onto Kanban board (assuming Stitch uses Jira :slightly_smiling_face:) all the defects/bugs found during execution of test cases and during verification of tickets on Kanban boards.
        - **Retesting and Regression Testing**: Retesting for fixed bugs will be done by respective QA once it is resolved by respective developer and bug/defect status will be updated accordingly.
 In certain cases, regression testing will be done if required.